Our Sword Cleaning Guide

-Dab a small amount of oil on the cloth.
-Softly move the cloth down the blade, ensuring every inch comes into contact with it.
+Dab a small amount of oil on your cloth.
+Move it slowly down the blade, ensuring every inch comes into contact with the metal.
 If your katana has a bo-hi, or groove, it should be oiled as well.
 Inspect the blade against the light and check if any area is missing oil.
-When the entire blade is covered in a light layer, you are finished.
+When the entire blade is covered in a light layer, you have completed all the steps in our sword cleaning guide.

-Finally, we move on to dissassembly.
-Traditional Japanese swords feature one or two bamboo mekugi pegs inside the handle which serve to hold the blade in place.
-They are made so that they can be easily removed to inspect the tang, the hidden part of the blade that extends into the handle.
-If you purchased a maintenance kit for your katana, you likely have a small brass tool known as the mekugi-nuki, which is a hammer with an inserted punch that you can take out and use to remove the pegs in the sword handle.
-If not, a small piece of wood or flat-head nail can be used as a substitute.
-The top of the mekugi-nuki hammer can be unscrewed to reveal the punch.
-Most mekugi pegs are tapered, meaning they have different thicknesses on each end, and can only be removed in one direction.
+Most mekugi pegs are tapered, meaning they have different thicknesses on each end, and you can only remove them in one direction.
 The side of the handle where you can visibly see the peg will be the side it comes out.
-So once you find this, flip the handle over and push the ito braid aside slightly so that you can hammer out the peg.
+Once you find this, flip the handle over and push the ito braid aside slightly, so that you can hammer out the peg.
 Hold the punch over it and hammer the end with your mekugi-nuki.

-Another option is to hold your hand all the way up against the tsuba as pictured above, squeeze, and push up against it until it loosens.
+Another option is to hold your hand all the way up against the tsuba, squeeze, and push up against it until it loosens.
 Once the handle is off, you can remove the seppa (spacers), tsuba (hand guard), and habaki (collar).
-It can be reassembled by sliding the fittings back onto the tang in the order of habaki, seppa, tsuba, seppa, and finally the handle.
-They may not go all the way on properly.
-In this case, tap against the kashira (butt cap) with a softwood block to tighten the fittings.
+You can reassemble your sword by sliding the fittings back onto the tang in order: habaki, seppa, tsuba, seppa, and finally the handle.
+If the pieces aren’t sliding smoothly back into place, tap them against the kashira (butt cap) with a softwood block to tighten the fittings.

 At Swords of Northshire, we pride ourselves in our quality work.
 If for any reason you aren't happy with your purchase, we will make it right!
 We guarantee you'll love your sword or your money back